-District 25 utilizes a balanced literacy approach to cultivate proficient readers and writers.
-This comprehensive approach encompasses all the necessary elements for students to master written and oral communication.
-Our kindergarten through fifth-grade classroom instruction includes interactive read-alouds, literature discussions, shared reading, performance reading, phonics, spelling, word study, independent reading, small group instruction, oral communication, technological communication, and writing.
+Our kindergarten through fifth-grade classroom instruction includes interactive read-alouds, literature discussions, phonics, spelling, word study, grammar, vocabulary strategies, independent reading, small group instruction, oral communication, technological communication, and writing.
 Our sixth through eighth-grade language arts classroom instruction includes interactive read-alouds, literature discussions, close reading, spelling, grammar, vocabulary strategies, independent reading, small group instruction, oral communication, technological communication, and writing.
 Students in all grades are exposed to a range of increasingly complex literature and informational texts and tasks.

 Illinois adopted the Common Core Standards for English Language Arts in 2010, which are now referred to as the Illinois Learning Standards.
 District 25 schools have successfully aligned the new Illinois Learning Standards into their curricula and continue to refine instructional practices to improve student achievement and prepare students for lifelong success.